Homological properties of invariant rings of permutation groups: Abstract

 \section{Abstract}

 Consider the action of a subgroup $G$ of the permutation group on the polynomial ring $S \coloneqq k[x_{1}, \ldots, x_{n}]$ via permutations.
 We show that if $k$ does not have characteristic two, then the following are independent of $k$: the $a$-invariant of $S^{G}$, the property of $S^{G}$ being quasi-Gorenstein, and the Hilbert functions of $H_{\mathfrak{m}}^{n}(S)^{G}$ as well as $H_{\mathfrak{n}}^{n}(S^{G})$; moreover, these Hilbert functions coincide.
 In particular, being independent of characteristic, they may be computed using characteristic zero techniques, such as Molien's formula.
-In characteristic two, we show that the ring of invariants is always quasi-Gorenstein and compute the $a$-invariant explicitly, and show that the Hilbert functions of $H_{\mathfrak{m}}^{n}(S)^{G}$ and $H_{\mathfrak{n}}^{n}(S^{G})$ agree up to a shift, given by the number of transpositions.
-Lastly, we determine when the inclusion $S^{G} \into S$ splits, thereby proving the Shank--Wehlau conjecture for permutation subgroups.
+In characteristic two, we show that the ring of invariants is always quasi-Gorenstein, compute the $a$-invariant explicitly, and show that the Hilbert functions of $H_{\mathfrak{m}}^{n}(S)^{G}$ and $H_{\mathfrak{n}}^{n}(S^{G})$ agree up to a shift, given by the number of transpositions.
+We determine when the inclusion $S^{G} \longhookrightarrow S$ splits, thereby proving the Shank--Wehlau conjecture for permutation subgroups.
+Lastly, we determine the ring of $k$-linear differential operators on $S^{G}$, and show that each differential operator lifts to one over $\mathbb{Z}$.